 BEST DAY-TRIPS FROM SYRACUSE, SICILY

 Renting a car is the most convenient way to explore the region surrounding Siracusa.
 There are interesting cities and villages to explore, and long stretches of sandy beaches to enjoy.

 Fontane Bianche Bay

-The town of Syracuse offers breathtaking views and historical landmarks, but lacks a long stretch of sandy seashore.
-If you want to spend time on a proper beach, all you need to do is rent a car and head for Fontane Bianche, 18 km south on the coast from Ortigia.
-There, you’ll find a tropical paradise of white sand and blue water.
-Only a few little restaurants where you can enjoy a seafood meal based on the catch of the day.
+The town of Siracusa offers breathtaking views and interesting historical landmarks, but is missing a long stretch of sandy seashore.
+If you want to spend time on a stunning white beach, all you need to do is rent a car and head for the Fontane Bianche Bay, 18 km south on the coast from Ortigia.
+There, you’ll find one of the locals’ preferred holiday destinations: a paradise of white sand and blue water, with a quiet village and a few seafood restaurants by the beach.

-About 45 km south of Syracuse, you’ll have other chances to hike the deserted coast and swim in secluded bays in the Vendicari Nature Reserve.
+About 45 km south of Syracuse, you’ll have the chance to hike and explore the Vendicari Nature Reserve.
 The area was made a reserve in order to protect several species of birds, and the coast is unspoiled for kilometers.
+The reserve stretches along this coast, and provides several small secluded bays where you can sunbathe and swim.
 Look at the photos to have an idea of how beautiful this natural oasis is.
-The bay of Calamosche, that you can reach in 45 minutes on foot after entering the reserve, holds what is considered to be one of the most attractive beaches in Italy.
+The Bay of Calamosche, which you can reach in 45 minutes on foot from the entrance of the reserve, has been listed many times among the most attractive beaches in Italy.

-Roughly one hour by car from Syracuse lies the little fishing village of Marzamemi.
-In here there is plenty of spots where you can chill out by the sea and taste local dishes.
-The old town spreads out around a central square with the church of San Francesco.
-As soon as you get out of the car, you’ll perceive the relaxed atmosphere that envelops this place.
-That will immediately make you feel quieter and more serene.
+Roughly one hour by car from Siracusa lies the little fishing village of Marzamemi.
+Here there are plenty of spots where you can chill out by the sea and taste local dishes.
+The old town grew up around the central square with the church of San Francesco.
+As soon as you get out of the car, you’ll perceive the peaceful atmosphere that envelops this place.
+You’ll feel immediately more relaxed and serene.